 Alberta offers German travellers many of their vacation preferences, such as aboriginal culture and historical attractions, and they perceive Canada as having incomparable outdoor activities.
 Threats in this market include the perception that Canada is a relatively expensive destination and that airfares into the U.S. are much cheaper than direct flights into Canada.
 Awareness of the unique and diverse experiences offered by Alberta is low in this market and thus continues to present new opportunities.

-Travel Alberta will leverage our partnerships with the CTC and Tourism British Columbia through the Canada’s West alliance in 2013/14, leading with Canadian Rockies messaging and a focus on Alberta’s signature experiences.
+Travel Alberta will leverage our partnerships with the CTC and Tourism British Columbia through the Canada’s West alliance, leading with Canadian Rockies messaging and a focus on Alberta’s signature experiences.
 Consumer initiatives will be accomplished in tandem with tour operators as most travelers from Germany prefer to book through this channel.
-The DERTOUR Academy will be hosted in Calgary and Banff in 2013, supported by public relations, media and travel trade activities.

 Our online efforts will continue to develop an interactive and educational platform to enhance agent training and awareness of our destination.
 Public relations and media efforts will focus on broadcast opportunities, media campaigns and social media channels to showcase Alberta’s authentic experiences, provide a call to action and encourage user generated content and advocacy.
 MC&IT will work closely with the CTC to drive awareness of Alberta as a viable destination for business.